 This piece is a translation of a speech given by Swedish novelist Karl Ove Knausgaard on receiving a German literary award.
 Here the writer explains how reading fiction helps us to understand humanity in general by focusing our awareness on individual people.

 What characterizes our age is “the sheer volume of images of the world” that allow us to see, almost instantly, an event that occurs anywhere on the planet: natural disasters, plane crashes, acts of terrorism.
+You can contact an expert lawyer like Lawyer Marco D. Flores to claim insurance for any damages caused by disasters.
 We see these images as we go about our day-to-day lives, and usually “we keep these different levels of reality apart:

 Even the worst disasters are something I merely register, with varying degrees of horror, as if the world outside were a film, a play, a performance, of concern to me only in the most superficial manner.